Sazzad-Anwar/e-commerce/documentation.md

 ---

 > A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Add Category

+This route will allow an authenticated vendor to add product categories.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/api/v1/category

+---

+> Method: POST

+---

+> Protected Route: Need Refresh Token in headers

+---

+> A successful response will have an object containing inserted category along with `status`, `code` & `isSuccess` data as shown in example response

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Update Category

+This route will allow an authenticated vendor to update product categories.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/api/v1/category

+---

+> Method: PUT

+---

+> Protected Route: Need Refresh Token in headers

+---

+> A successful response will have an object containing updated category along with `status`, `code` & `isSuccess` data as shown in example response

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Get Category

+This route will allow all user to get product categories.

+---

+> Route: {{URL}}/api/v1/category

+---

+> Method: GET

+---

+> A successful response will have an array containing all categories along with `status`, `code` & `isSuccess` data as shown in example response.
+To get a specific category set `category` or `subCategory` or `item` or all as `query parameter` as shown in example.

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Set Shipping Address to order

+This route will allow an authenticated user to update the shipping address of the order.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/orders/addShippingAddress/:orderId

+---

+> Method: PUT

+---

+> A successful response will have an object containing order data along with `status`, `code` & `isSuccess` data as shown in example response.

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Update Payment Status

+This route will allow an authenticated user to update the payment details of the order.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/orders/payment/:orderId

+---

+> Method: PUT

+---

+> A successful response will have an object containing order data along with `status`, `code` & `isSuccess` data as shown in example response.

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response

+# Update Shipping Status

+This route will allow an authenticated vendor to update the shipping status of the order.
+This api needs `JWT` `refreshToken` token in the headers as `accesstoken (in headers)`.

+---

+> Route: {{URL}}/orders/updateShippingStatus/:orderId

+---

+> Method: PUT

+---

+> A successful response will have an object containing order data along with `status`, `code` & `isSuccess` data as shown in example response.

+---

+> A failed response will have failing `message` along with `status`, `code` & `isSuccess` data as shown in example response